MLBZ521/jamf_RecoveryAgent/README.md

 ##### Customize:
   * Edit the variables needed in the script
     * `jamf_RecoveryAgent.sh`
-  * Add a valid plist domain as a filename prefix and match the Label value as well.
+  * Edit the plist domain as desired and match the Label value as well.
-    * `RecoveryAgent.plist`
+    * `com.github.mlbz521.RecoveryAgent.plist`
   * Run the `build_JamfRecoveryAgent.sh` script which will create the script
     * `setup_JamfRecoveryAgent.sh`